Teaching

 Guest Lectures

 "Economic Sanctions and Political Violence in Target Countries."
-(Indiana University, Bloomington, Fall 2023)
+(Indiana University, Fall 2023)

 Associate Instructor

-Constitutional Rights and Liberties (Indiana University, Bloomington, Spring 2022)
+Constitutional Rights and Liberties (Indiana University, Spring 2022)

 This course focused on rights and how to justify them using moral philosophy, political theory, constitutional theory, constitutional law, constitutional practice, the nature of political life, and the nature and extent of competing political commitments and/or priorities.